rpardee/virtual_data_warehouse/change_proposals/demog_sogi.md

 On the Workgroup
 ----------------
-We will need to revise the list of valid values for **gender** in the QA program, and add checks and descriptives for the new fields.
+We will need to revise the QA program to warn (and eventually fail) implementations that still feature the old **gender** field, and add checks and descriptives for the new fields.

 Request For Feedback
 ====================